dan-carroll/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to Dan Carroll's blog

-I'm glad you are here.
-I plan to talk about ...
+This is all about setting up a GitHub Pages site with Jekyll.
+Part of the GitHub Learning Lab course.